giotob/TPC_reproduction/README.md

 # CSE:6250 Paper Reproduction

-This a reproduction of the paper called " Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit"
+This a reproduction repository of the paper called " Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit"

 In this repository you will find the following file structure: